-In Indonesian cuisine, you will find an immense variety of flavours and colourful tropical ingredients.
-Recipes with strong indigenous influence, but also dishes with Muslim influence (Indonesia is the country with the largest Muslim population), Chinese, Indian, Polynesian and other nearby regions.
+In Indonesian cuisine, you will find an immense variety of flavors and colorful tropical ingredients.
+Recipes with strong indigenous influence, but also dishes with Muslim influence (Indonesia is the country with the largest Muslim population), Chinese, Indian, Polynesian, and other nearby regions.

 Each island in Indonesia is a world of flavours to be explored, and we are not talking about a few islands, Indonesia makes up the largest archipelago in the world with a total of 17,000 islands, with approximately 6,000 inhabited islands.

-Enjoy our guide with over 30 typical Indonesian dishes and nikmati makananmu!
+Enjoy our guide with over 30 typical Indonesian foods, and nikmati makananmu!
 (Good Appetite!)

 Traditional Indonesian Food